palapraveen/countryInformation/README.md

 prerequisites:

-Node and npm
+Node and npm,git

 Steps:

-1) Unzip the countryInformation
+1) clone the repo from https://github.com/palapraveen/countryInformation.git and Unzip the countryInformation

 2) cd countryInformation